 Stage 8 is a strange one.
 How could you possibly feel relieved after everything you’ve been through?
 But it’s true.
 As horrid an experience as it was, teachers soon begin to realise how toxic the school was.
 They start to feel relieved they don’t work there anymore.
 They start to worry for staff still there and keep in touch with them all the time.
 They start to advise other teachers to get out before they are forced out.
 You start to get a little perspective on the whole matter.

-You begin to realise that you were bullied, or forced out, or your anxiety was a serious issue and you had to come to terms with it (and that’s ok).
+You begin to realise that you were bullied, or forced out, or your anxiety was a serious issue that you had to come to terms with (and that’s ok).
 You start to feel better.
 Honestly, you do.
 You feel relieved.
 But…

 This is really tough because teachers find it hard to let this one go – for very good reasons.
 You feel relieved you’ve left.
 You feel awakened by your new sense of well-being and can see a better future ahead.
 A future less stressed and one of hope.
 But you start to feel angry.
 Teachers will feel very bitter about the process they experienced.
 They may seem fine and will say how pleased they are to ‘get out’.
 But they will be pissed off.

 What happened to them was a direct result of someone’s misguided non-negotiables policy, added with a hunger and drive to raise standards in a heavy handed and insensitive manner.
 They will feel cheated out of a career that they cared so much about.
 Only now do they wish they had fought back at the time.